hajnalmt/hajnalmt-blog/_posts/2022-03-15-kubernetes-sendgrid-service.md

       secretName: urlxxxx.yourdoamin.com
 ```

-With this configuration you will be able to create any external proxy in your Kubernetes Cluster too, so I hope this helps.
+With this configuration you will be able to create any external dns proxy in your Kubernetes Cluster too, so I hope this helps!